A practical guide to seeing Delhi

 Delhi can be a little overwhelming and aggressive.
 For example, touts are all around trying to sell you products and services.
 The best approach to ‘Delhi touts’ is a polite ‘no, thank you’.
 Signing up to guided Delhi tours can be a great way of sheltering yourself from the mayhem.

 The first thing we do for our clients is to share our Delhi travel tips and documents.
 It is a handy guide that helps you navigate around the city.
 In addition, a good guide book is highly recommended.

 Once you navigate the ‘aggressiveness of the city’ you come to appreciate its beauty.
 Delhi is a much older city than Mumbai (Bombay).
 It has a string of stellar monuments: The Humayan Tomb, the Lodhi Gardens, the Jama Masjid, The Lotus Temple, the Akshardam Temple.

-The streets are packed with buzz and the activity but the Metro line is extremely modern and connects the city very well.
+The streets are packed with buzz and the activity.
 The chaos of the bazaars is intriguing.
-Once you realise that Delhi can be ‘managed’ then it can be appreciated and enjoyed.
+But once you realize that Delhi can be ‘managed’ then it can be appreciated and enjoyed.
 Delhi has a lot of different experiences to offer.
 So if the hustle bustle of Old Delhi or Paharganj is too overwhelming, take a relaxing walk in one of the several gardens like Lodhi Gardens.
 Try to always keep the balance between hectic areas and calmer places like museums, temple or Gardens.
 Not to forget Delhi offers a great food experience as well, particuarly when it comes to street food.

 You should probably spend about a day or two in Delhi.
 Accept that you will not be able to see everything that it has to offer.
 Nonetheless, even a day of venturing out will leave you with impressions of great sights and experiences.